-Below we have the most frequently asked questions surrounding the Coronavirus and its relation to Ectodermal Dysplasia.
+Below we have the most frequently asked questions surrounding the Coronavirus and Ectodermal Dysplasia.

 Should I have the Covid vaccine?

-For general information about the COVID-19 vaccine, please visit the NHS website
+For general information about the COVID-19 vaccines, please visit the NHS website

 Find out more here – Should I have the Covid Vaccine?